 Should I do an AMH test?

 In short, yes.

-Doing an AMH blood test can give you an accurate insight into your current AMH levels, and because of its close relationship to your ovarian reserve, a good indication of how many eggs you’ve got left.
+Doing an AMH blood test can give you an accurate insight into your current AMH levels, and give you an insight into your reproductive health because it is reflective of your ovarian reserve (egg count).

 You can take an at-home AMH test with a Hertility Hormone and Fertility test, alongside up to 9 other hormones such as oestrogen, testosterone and thyroid-stimulating hormone.
 Check your AMH levels by age, and get results in as little as 10 days.

 Although AMH levels give us insight into the number of follicles in your ovarian reserve, it does not provide any insight into the quality of the eggs.
 AMH levels alone can not be used to determine someone’s chance to conceive because conception is dependent on many other factors, including if ovulation is happening, the condition of the fallopian tubes and uterus and the quality of the partner’s sperm.

 How to increase AMH levels?